rsanchezmo/tensorbot/README.md

 ![jaxer_timing](./docs/jaxer_timing.jpeg)

-Yes, you can see what overfitting is on this training 🤣🤣 This is one of my experiments of a personal project about training a foundational transformer model in `jax/flax` for timeseries forecasting, working with real cryptocurrency and synthetic data.
+Yes, you can see what overfitting is on this training 🤣🤣 This is one of my experiments of a personal project about training a foundational transformer model in `jax/flax` for timeseries forecasting.
+I am working with real cryptocurrency and synthetic data.
 You can go to my `jaxer` [repo](https://github.com/rsanchezmo/jaxer) to see more about this project.

 > [!NOTE]
 > You can customize the plots as you want!
-If you think some feature is missing, please let me know!
+If you think some feature is missing, open an issue and let me know!

 ## Contributors